 The Beat Shed products are available in 2 different formats.
 You can select either or both formats from the product page.

-Stems – Dry, unmixed, individual audio files of each and every channel.
+Multi-tracks – Individual audio files of each and every channel.
 All the audio you can hear in the previews are included as separate sections or samples.
 They are named and divided into folders for easy navigation.
-The levels are at unity gain (zero plus/minus db, flat as recorded), they have no effects, compression or other production colouration.
-In some extreme cases there may be some corrective EQ – if so this will be detailed on the Beat product page and in the spec sheet with the download.
+Most of the time the Multi-tracks are at unity gain (zero plus/minus db, flat as recorded), they have no effects, compression or other production colouration.
+In some cases the Multi-tracks ARE with full effects – if so this will be detailed on the Beat product page and in the spec sheet with the download.
 They come as high resolution WAV files (44.1khz 24 bit).

 What is your pricing method?